terminalwaltz/minichord/documentation/docs/assembly.md

 </table>
 </details>
 <br>
 The main PCB requires some SMD components.
 If you are experimented with SDM soldering it is possible to do that step yourself.
 However it requires quite advanced capabilities to properly solder the IC packages used.
-The "PCB kit" contains the PCB with the SMD components pre-soldered.

 For the placement of the component, please refer to [this document](./ressources/smd_assembly/g66188.png).